• Skip to primary navigation

 If you happen to have extra of this delicious dump cake, you can simply cover the cooled cake tightly with plastic cling film or aluminum foil and refrigerate for up to 5 days!

 This wonderful cake can also be pre-baked and frozen in advance!
-Once the cake is cooled, simply either wrap tightly with plastic cling film and aluminum foil, or if you can, gently transfer the contents to an airtight container.
+Once the cake is cooled, either wrap it tightly with plastic cling film and aluminum foil or gently transfer the contents to an airtight container.
 When ready to eat, defrost in your fridge overnight.

 If you’re reheating leftovers, you can either bake in a 350°F (175°C) oven until heated through again (about 15-20 minutes) or reheat servings in the microwave at 30-second intervals until heated all the way through.